-Third, begin your elimination process by rejecting all applications that haven’t been completely filled in or have information that you know is incorrect.
+Third, begin your elimination process by rejecting all applications that haven’t been completely filled out or have information that you know is incorrect.
 If you have the luxury of calling the prospect back to get corrected information, go ahead and do that too.
 Never accept an unsigned application.
 Why?
 Because your application should include authorization to run a credit report and to verify all information provided on the application.
 Without the signature–you can’t run a credit report.

 Fourth, if the application makes it this far, order a credit report and compare it against your credit criteria.
-If they don’t meet your guidelines for credit–make no exception!
+If they don’t meet your criteria for credit—make no exception!
 Making exceptions is where landlords can inadvertently look like they are discriminating.
 Don’t forget to verify employment.

-Fifth, if the credit report looks good and the applicant does have the job that they say they do, look at the rental history next.
+Fifth, if the credit report looks good and the applicant does have the job that they say they do, next look at the rental history.
 Call the previous landlord.
 Were they evicted?
 Did they leave owing money?
 Did they damage the previous apartment?
 Did the police constantly get called to their unit?
 Would the previous landlord rent to them again?
 Make sure when calling the landlord that you are really speaking with the landlord.
 Do this by asking some other question that only the real landlord would know, like “the rent was $500/mo. for your unit, is that correct?”
 Compare their answers to what your prospective tenant wrote on the application.

 Sixth, this is where you can get creative.
 Some landlords will note the cleanliness of the interior of the applicant’s car at the time of application as an indication of the tenant’s housekeeping skills.
-There are multiple–legal–ways of weeding out applications.
+There are multiple legal ways of weeding out applications.
 Remember: all of these reasons must be based on real business reasons.

 Let’s say you have a stack of acceptable applications that have met all your screening criteria.
 This is when you look back through the applications and start offering your unit to the applicant that applied first.
 Proceed down the stack until you find an applicant that still wants the apartment and can sign the lease and make payments as required.
 Set a time for the applicant to come in and sign the lease and make payment and remind them that “if they miss the appointment, the unit will be made available to the next qualified applicant.”

-How about HUD Section 8 applicants?
+How About HUD Section 8 Applicants?

-In the City of Grand Rapids, Wyoming and Kentwood landlords are required to include HUD Section 8 rent voucher payments as part of the applicants “lawful source of income” when determining eligibility.
+In the City of Grand Rapids, Wyoming and Kentwood landlords are required to include HUD Section 8 rent voucher payments as part of the applicant’s “lawful source of income” when determining eligibility.
 Simply add the amount that HUD has determined they will contribute towards the rent to the tenant’s monthly take home pay.
 Then apply your normal minimum income formula.
 Using our previous formula, here’s an example: You have an apartment that rents for $800 per month.
 Your applicant brings home $1,000 per month in wages.
 HUD has verified that they will pay for $533 of the rent.
 Add the wages and rent subsidy together for a total monthly income of $1,533.
 Now, determine if this “monthly income” is three times the monthly rent or $2,400.
 It is not.
-This applicant would not be eligible based upon your income criteria–even with the subsidy–because their total monthly income is not equal to or greater than three times the monthly rent.
+This applicant would not be eligible based upon your income criteria—even with the subsidy—because their total monthly income is not equal to or greater than three times the monthly rent.